Gung Ho! The True Story of Carlson's Makin Island Raiders (December 20, 1943)

 Free Download of the old movie Gung Ho!

-This movie is also about a real event during the early days of WWII, tellling the story of Carlson's Raiders, a group formed and trained by Marine Evans Carlson.
-Carlson fought against the Japanese as they were invading China in 1927-1929, years before they attacked us at Pearl Harbor, and from that experience he brought to his men the slogan, "Gung Ho!," which in Chinese means Work - Harmony.
-Today we are accustomed to hearing about Seal Team, Green Beret's, and other 'special' fighting forces.
+This movie is also about a real event during the early days of WWII, tellling the story of Carlson’s Raiders, a group formed and trained by Marine Evans Carlson.
+Carlson fought against the Japanese as they were invading China in 1927-1929, years before the attack at Pearl Harbor.
+From that experience he brought to his men the slogan, "Gung Ho!," which in Chinese means Work - Harmony.
+Today we are accustomed to hearing about Seal Teams, Green Berets, and other special fighting forces.
 This might have been the first 'special' group of fighters in modern warfare.
-A few weeks after Pearl Harbor, Carlson organized a small group of rough and tough misfits from within the Marine Raiders Battalians to carry out specially planned operations against special enemy targets, and their first mission was to knock out a critical communications link that the Japanese had between Hawaii and Australia on Makin Island.
-This movie was released in 1943, while the war was still raging, and was designed in part to give encouragement to the folks back home as their young sons were fighting far, far away.
+A few weeks after Pearl Harbor, Carlson organized a small group of rough and tough misfits from within the Marine Raiders Battalians to carry out specially planned operations against special enemy targets, and their first mission was to knock out a critical communications link that the enemy had installed between Hawaii and Australia on Makin Island.
+This movie was released in 1943, while Wold War Two was still raging, and was designed in part to give encouragement to the folk back home as their young sons were fighting far, far away.